LGBTQ rights in Japan: Celebrities

 While representations of homosexuals in the Japanese media tend towards caricature on the basis of stereotypes of sexual or behavioral deviance (e.g. the actually straight Hard Gay), there are several examples of transgender and non-binary celebrities in Japan such as Haruna Ai, Kayo Satoh, Ataru Nakamura, Kaba-chan, Hikaru Utada and Ikko.
-Several prominent musicians including Yoshinori Kanemoto and Ayumi Hamasaki have large LGBTQ fanbases as a result of their support for the LGBTQ community; among other activities, Hikaru Utada featured a gay teddybear called Kuma who she introduced as far back as 2010, and Ayumi Hamasaki headlined at Tokyo's 2018 Pride festival (incidentally, Hamasaki starred in the LGBT-themed movie Nagisa no Shindobaddo in the 1990s).
+Several prominent musicians including Yoshinori Kanemoto and Ayumi Hamasaki have large LGBTQ fanbases as a result of their support for the LGBTQ community; among other activities, Hikaru Utada featured a gay teddybear called Kuma who she introduced as far back as 2010, and Ayumi Hamasaki headlined at Tokyo's 2018 Pride festival (incidentally, Hamasaki starred in the LGBTQ-themed movie Nagisa no Shindobaddo in the 1990s).
 In 2023, Shinjiro Atae came out as openly gay.

 Various celebrities have dedicated airtime on radios and podcasts to LGBTQ topics and supporting LGBTQ issues.
 Sho Sakurai of Arashi held an interview with drag queens in 2015 in Shinjuku Ni-chōme and was given the nickname "Cherry Shoko in the Sky".
 Matsuko Deluxe is a famous and well-respected drag queen TV personality along the lines of Lily Savage (UK) and Dame Edna (Australia).
 The education specialist Naoki Ogi (more colloquially known by teachers across Japan by his nickname "Ogimama") has in past years given focus to LGBTQ issues in schools.
 Support for LGBTQ rights has been expressed by corporate executives and Olympic athlete Dai Tamesue.
 One of famous Japanese director Hirokazu Kore-eda's earliest movies, a documentary called "August without Him", released in 1994, follows Hirata Yutaka, the first openly gay AIDS sufferer in Japan.
 Filmed over a series of months, it contrasts his public life as an outspoken figure on the lecture circuit with his personal descent into illness and death.